endorama/endorama.github.io/content/posts/asdf-little-awesome-tool.md

 - are we forgetting the CI?
 Hell no!
 Note that this only works if you are using GitHub Actions, but if that's the case there are [actions ready to be used][8].

 {{< tip >}}
-In case you don't want to use the install action provided by the asdf community because it does not leverages other optimized setup actions I developed an action that parses the `.tool-versions` file extracting the tool version that can then be reused in other actions.
+In case you don't want to use the install action provided by the asdf community because it does not leverages other optimized setup actions, I developed an action that parses the `.tool-versions` file extracting each tool version so they can then be reused in other actions.
 No `asdf` needed!
 This action is available [here][link].

 [link]: https://github.com/endorama/asdf-parse-tool-versions